Creating metrics

 This topic explains how to create a metric to use within an experiment in LaunchDarkly.

-Metrics are the measure against which you evaluate flag events.
-You can use metrics to track all kinds of things, from how often users access a URL to how long that URL takes to load a page.
+Metrics measure audience behaviors affected by the flags in your experiments.
+You can use metrics to track all kinds of things, from how often customers access a URL to how long that URL takes to load a page.
 Create metrics that align with your business goals and connect them to your team's flags to track the impact of different flag variations over time.

 You can also use the REST API: Metrics